 Full-time, year round employees of the District participate in a defined contribution pension plan which was established by the District and is maintained and administered by the Principal Financial Group.
 Additional plan oversight and advisory services are provided by Morton and Company.
 In a defined contribution plan, benefits depend solely on amounts contributed to the plan plus investment earnings.
 Employees participate in the District's plan upon employment.
 Under this plan, 5% of the employees' compensation is withheld and remitted to the Plan Administrator.
-Following six months of the participant's employment, the District contributes a matching 5% of all eligible employees' compensation for all eligible participants hired after March 31, 1986 or 7.65% of compensation for participants hired prior to March 31, 1986.
+Following six months of the participant's employment, the District contributes a matching 5% of all eligible employees' compensation.
+In addition, the District contributes 6.2% of compensation for all eligible participants hired after March 31, 1986 or 7.65% of compensation for participants hired prior to March 31, 1986.
 This contribution begins upon employment.